Lady Gaga Makes A Huge Impact With Four Looks At The Met Gala Red Carpet, Fans Go Wild

 If you thought her surprises stopped there, then think again.
 Gaga’s third look saw the “Poker Face” chart-topper wear another bright pink number.
 This time, in a slim silky dress.
 She applied her lipstick that matched the dress while posing for the cameras to give the situation a tongue in cheek effect.
 She wore big black sunglasses with jewels on them and had a huge old fashioned phone in her hands acting all fun.
 Lady Gaga knows how to make sure every eye is on her and only her.

-If that wasn’t enough, she took off the dress and wore a skimpy black underwear set with fishnet tights on over the top.
-Her shoes, which weren’t seen until the fourth and final look were insane.
+If that wasn’t enough, she took off the dress and wore skimpy black underwear set with fishnet tights over the top.
+Her shoes, which weren’t seen until the fourth and final look, were insane.
 We’re not sure how many inches tall those black heels are, but Gaga must have been looking giant on that carpet.

 All her clothes were representing designer Brandon Maxwell who she posed with after the fourth reveal.